Accelerated projected gradient algorithms for sparsity constrained optimization problems: Experiments

 Evidently, the extrapolation procedure in APG provides a significant improvement in the running time compared with the base algorithm PG, and further incorporating subspace identification as in APG+ results to a very fast algorithm that outperforms PG and APG by magnitudes.
 Since the per-iteration cost of PG and APG are almost the same as argued in \cref{sec:accelerate}, we note that the convergence of APG in terms of iterations is also superior to that of PG.

-We next compare APG and APG+ with the extrapolated PG algorithm of \citet{NIPS2015_f7664060} that we implement in MATLAB and denote by PG-LL, which is a state-of-the-art approach for nonconvex regularized optimization and thus suitable for \cref{eq:problem}.
-We report the required time and number of gradient evaluations (which is the main computation at each iteration) for the algorithms to drive \cref{eq:opt} below $\hat \epsilon = 10^{-6}$.
+We also report the required time and number of gradient evaluations (which is the main computation at each iteration) for the algorithms to drive \cref{eq:opt} below $\hat \epsilon = 10^{-6}$.
 For PG, APG, and APG+, one gradient evaluation is needed per iteration, so the number of gradient evaluations is equivalent to the iteration count.
 For PG-LL, two gradient evaluations are needed per iteration, so its cost is twice of other methods.
 We also report the prediction performance on the test data, and we in particular use the test accuracy for \cref{eq:lr} and the mean-squared error for \cref{eq:ls_loss}.
 Results for the two smaller $s$ are in \cref{tbl:exp} while that for the largest $s$ is in \cref{sec:moreexp}.
 It is clear from the results in \cref{tbl:exp} that APG outperforms PG-LL for most of the test instances considered, while APG+ is magnitudes faster than PG-LL.
-When we equip PG-LL with our acceleration techniques by replacing $\Tpg$ in \cref{alg:extrapolation,alg:identification} with the algorithmic map defining PG-LL, we can further speed up PG-LL greatly as shown under the name APG-LL+.
+When we equip PG-LL with our acceleration techniques by replacing $\Tpg$ in \cref{alg:extrapolation,alg:identification} with the algorithmic map defining PG-LL, we can further speed up PG-LL greatly as shown under the name APG-LL+ (see \cref{tbl:exp}).
 We do not observe a method that consistently possesses the best prediction performance, as this is mainly affected by which local optima is found, while no algorithm is able to find the best local optima among all candidates.
 With no prediction performance degradation, we see that APG+ and APG-LL+ reduce the time needed to solve \cref{eq:problem} to a level significantly lower than that of the state of the art.

 \Alert{In \cref{sec:varyingresiduals}, we demonstrate the effect on prediction performance when we vary the residual \cref{eq:opt} and illustrate that tight residual level is \Alertt{indeed} required to obtain better prediction.
 Comparisons with a greedy method is shown in \cref{sec:comparison_greedy}.}